-In the centre of Norheimsund, close to the Hardangerfjord, Thon Hotel Sandven is located in a listed building dating from 1857.
-The Steinsdalsfossen Waterfall is only a five minute drive away.
+In the center of Norheimsund, close to the Hardangerfjord, Thon Hotel Sandven is located in a listed building dating from 1857.
+The Steinsdalsfossen waterfall is only a five minute drive away.

 Where to eat

-Enjoy a good meal at Utne Hotel, one of the oldest hotels in Norway (see above), where the focus is on seasonal local food.
+Enjoy a good meal at Utne Hotel, one of the oldest hotels in Norway, where the focus is on seasonal local food.

 You will be delighted by the atmosphere in the à la carte restaurant Zanoni at Hotel Ullensvang in Lofthus, which boasts breathtaking views over the Hardangerfjord.
 Here you can enjoy both Norwegian and international food with a slight Italian touch.

 Taste freshly picked fruit and berries, apple cake, bread, "lefser", preserves and apple juice.
 At the cafeteria at Steinstø Frukt og Kakebu at Steinstø you can also enjoy delicious homemade food whilst taking in the beautiful view of the Hardangerfjord and the surrounding mountains.